amressammm/OBS-task/README.md

 # Generator file

-To generate data just run the generaator file and the random data will be generated in the app.log file.
+To generate data just run the generator file and the random data will be generated in the app.log file.

 # Extractor file